Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Improve Your Photographic Composition Using Fundamental Elements

 Thank you for listening to The Photo Flunky Show.
-In episode 60, we talk about how you use composition to tell a story by arranging art and design elements.
+In episode 60, we discuss how you use composition to tell a story by arranging art and design elements.

-Instead of talking about things like “Rule of Thirds” and “Leading Lines“, we have a different approach.
+Instead of discussing things like “Rule of Thirds” and “Leading Lines“, we have a different approach.
 We use simple questions like Why, What and How.

 The answer to “Why” you need a composition is pretty simple.
 You’re trying to communicate, to tell a story, that fits in a given format.
 Part of your answer to “Why” includes the format you need your photo to fill when you’re done.
 That could be specific dimensions for artwork on your wall, social media, print publication, or another use.